MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-grammar-syntax.md

 <tag>AssertEquals(x, 1);</tag>
 ```

+Some statements may alter the probability of an interpretation path by introducing an additive log probability offset.
+Some statements may reject the interpretation altogether if specified conditions are not satisfied.

+For a full list of supported semantic functions, see [semantic functions](reference-semantic-functions.md).

+### out variable

-Each `rule` in the grammar has a predefined variable named "out", representing the semantic output of the rule.
+Each `rule` defined in the grammar is required to generate semantic output, represented by a predefined variable named `out`.

 Its value is computed by evaluating each of the semantic statements traversed by the path through the `rule` matching the user query input.
-The value assigned to the "out" variable at the end of the evaluation is the semantic output of the rule.
+The value assigned to the `out` variable at the end of the evaluation is the semantic output of the rule.
 The semantic output of interpreting a user query against the grammar is the semantic output of the root rule.

-Some statements may alter the probability of an interpretation path by introducing an additive log probability offset.
-Some statements may reject the interpretation altogether if specified conditions are not satisfied.

-For a list of supported semantic functions, see [semantic functions](reference-semantic-functions.md).

 ## Query completions